osaraivamatheus/ActuarialMath/README.md

-# Actuarial math life funtions
+# Actuarial math life functions

 This repositoy implements the main products of life insurance.
 All the math and notations were build based on: